 Dr. Monica Wilson, Oil Spill Science Extension Specialist with Florida Sea Grant, described the Deepwater Horizon oil spill event and what scientists have learned about where the oil went.
 Watch a video of Monica’s talk here.

 Chris Hale, Oil Spill Science Outreach Specialist with Texas Sea Grant, discussed the impacts that the Deepwater Horizon oil spill had on wildlife and humans.
 See a video of Chris’ presentation here.

 Dr. Maximo Cerame-Vivas, professor of Marine Sciences and Public Health, discussed the history of power generation in Puerto Rico, and some of his experiences related to incident response.
 To see Dr. Cerame-Vivas’ slides, click here.
 To read a paper he prepared on the subject, click here.

 Pedro Gelabert, currently board of Directors with the Corporation for the Conservation of the San Juan Bay Estuary, reviewed his life-long experience dealing with oil spills and environmental law in Puerto Rico.
 To see Dr. Gelabert’s slides, click here.

 Gilberto Cintron, retired from the US Fish and Wildlife Service, reviewed the issues related to ship groundings and ship wrecks in Puerto Rico.
 View Dr. Cintron’s presentation slides here.

 Following the presentations, the audience broke out into two groups so that Sea Grant staff could hear from the participants about their questions, concerns, issues, and other ideas relevant to oil spills and other incidents in their island communities.
 With the help of UPR Sea Grant, these discussion sessions were translated into Spanish so that all participants could be included in the conversation.
 Thank you, UPR Sea Grant!
-A summary report of this regional workshop will be made publicly available from this website soon.
+Click here to read notes from these sessions.